arezasl/portfire/README.md

 # TCP Port Scanner

-* fullTCP.py: scans the target with full TCP hanshake.
+* fullTCP.py: scans the target with full TCP handshake.

-* rawSocketScanner.py: scans the target with half-open TCP connection,the proccess is to make a packet from from scratch and set SYN flag to 1, it's also possible to modify this  scanner to perform FIN or X-mass scans.
+* rawSocketScanner.py: scans the target with half-open TCP connection,the proccess is to make a packet from scratch and set SYN flag to 1, it's also possible to modify this  scanner to perform FIN or X-mass scans.

 # TODO: